SmitomB/Internal_Phosphorus_Loading_Model/RWorkSpaces/README.md

 <h1 align = "Left">RWorkSpaces </h1>

-In this folder, relevant R workspaces are stored which can be used as and when needed.
+R workspaces used to run the codes are stored in this repository.
 A brief description of different workspaces are provided in the table below.
-However, these files are not shared here.
-As these files tend to be larger, they are stored in google drive of the lab and can be requested from Dr. Dan Obenour.

 |File Name|Description|
 |---------|----------------------------------------|